-TOPEKA—The 4th Judicial District Nominating Commission is seeking nominations to fill a district magistrate judge vacancy in Osage County created by Judge Shannon Rush's February 1 resignation.
+TOPEKA—The 4th Judicial District Nominating Commission is seeking nominations to fill a district magistrate judge vacancy in Franklin County created by District Magistrate Judge Kevin Kimball’s March 1 retirement.

 The 4th Judicial District is composed of Anderson, Coffey, Franklin, and Osage counties.

-Justice Eric Rosen, the Supreme Court departmental justice responsible for the 4th Judicial District, said nominees can apply or be nominated, but it must be on a nomination form and include the nominee's signature.
+Justice Eric S. Rosen, the Supreme Court departmental justice responsible for the 4th Judicial District, said individuals can apply or be nominated, but nominations must come on a nomination form and include the nominee's signature.

-Kansas law requires that this district magistrate judge be:
+Kansas law requires that the district magistrate judge be:

-a resident of Osage County at the time of taking office and while holding office;
+a resident of Franklin County at the time of taking office and while holding office;

 a graduate of a high school, a secondary school, or the equivalent; and